-FamilyTreeDNA is one of the five biggest direct-to-consumer DNA testing services presently available.
-As the only service that offers all three types of DNA tests – autosomal, Y-DNA, and mtDNA – FamilyTreeDNA gives itself an edge against the competition.
+FamilyTreeDNA is one of the five biggest direct-to-consumer DNA test services presently available.
+As the only service that offers all three types of DNA tests – autosomal, Y-DNA, and mtDNA – FamilyTreeDNA gives itself an edge against its competition.

 FamilyTreeDNA puts itself ahead of the competition by offering tests and bundles that no other service can.
 Of course, prices also tend to soar as you rise through the kits which are recommended for more advanced and expert researchers.